 Shortly after Druckmann's comments, screenwriter Craig Mazin said his feelings were that "you can’t make a movie out of this, it has to be a show.
 It needs length.
 It’s about the development of a relationship over a long journey, so it has to be a television show – and that’s that, that’s the way I see it."

-It appears the pair reached some sort of agreement, with a TV adaptation of the game confirmed back in March last year.
+It appears the pair reached some sort of agreement, then, with a TV adaptation of the game being confirmed back in March last year.

 The show is being developed for HBO, with Naughty Dog’s Neil Druckmann acting as co-writer alongside screenwriter Craig Mazin, who won an Emmy for outstanding writing on HBO's highly-praised Chernobyl miniseries, which aired last year.